 To sum it all up, base decisions about how to approach pre-adhesion processing in manufacturing using data obtained straight from your material surface, with anything less being simply not effective.

 We hope you find this information practical, as it can be implemented immediately into discussions about your operation.
-If that’s the case, we ask that you please SHARE it on LinkedIn so that others may begin to benefit from this information.
+If that’s the case, we ask that you please SHARE it so that others may begin to benefit from this information.